ballerina-platform/module-ballerinax-mssql/mssql-ballerina/Package.md

 ## Package overview

-This Package provides the functionality required to access and manipulate data stored in a MsSQL database.
+This Package provides the functionality required to access and manipulate data stored in a MSSQL database.

-**Prerequisite:** Add the MsSQL driver JAR as a native library dependency in your Ballerina project.
+**Prerequisite:** Add the MSSQL driver JAR as a native library dependency in your Ballerina project.
 Once you build the project by executing the `ballerina build` command, you should be able to run the resultant by executing the `ballerina run` command.